Kaihimmakuhari Station: Lines

 Some Uchibō Line limited express Sazanami and some Sotobō Line limited express Wakashio services stop at this station.
 JR periodically offers additional limited express trains to Tokyo Station during major events at Makuhari Messe, such as the Tokyo Motor Show and CEATEC.

 Station layout

 Kaihimmakuhari Station consists of two elevated island platforms serving four tracks.
 The station is staffed.

 Platforms

 Platforms 2 and 3 are used by stopping trains to allow non-stop trains to pass.

 History

 Kaihimmakuhari Station opened on 3 March 1986.
-The station was absorbed into the JR East network upon the privatization of JNR on 1 April 1987.
+The station and all lines servering it were absorbed into the JR East network upon the privatization of JNR on 1 April 1987.

 Station numbering was introduced in 2016 with Kaihimmakuhari being assigned station number JE13.
+With the opening of Makuharitoyosuna station on 18 March 2023, Kaihimmakuhari was reassigned station number JE14.